JumpingKeyCaps/LCDify/README.md

 LCDify is a technical exploration of GPU-first video processing on Android, focused on authentic Retro-LCD rendering.

-Unlike simple filter apps, LCDify implements a **Zero-Copy GPU Pipeline** for maximum performance and fidelity.
+Unlike simple filter apps, LCDify aim the goal to implement a **Zero-Copy GPU Pipeline** for maximum performance and fidelity.

 --